 Now’s the time for businesses to establish a data-centric culture that positions them to win with analytics today and in the future.
 Companies that do it are more effective and efficient, earn impactful insights from their data, and can attract and retain top-tier analytics talent.

 So start laying the foundation for your company’s in-house data analytics infrastructure immediately.
-Audit your organization’s current analytics capabilities to identify gaps and opportunities in your marketing strategy.
+Audit your organisation’s current analytics capabilities to identify gaps and opportunities in your marketing strategy.
 Then, identify what leadership you need to close gaps in capability and design by successfully implementing the principles we’ve shared.